 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

-Once you calibrate lens, you generally don’t need to do it again.
-In most cases, your camera even stores a ‘preset’ that remembers the adjustments of any particular lens.
+Once you calibrate lens, you usually don’t need to do it again.
+Your camera stores a ‘preset’ that remembers the adjustments of any particular lens.

 The presets are useful, especially since no two optical devices have the same adjustments.
-You have the option to save your calibration for an old 50mm lens and store another preset for an 85mm.
+For instance, you have the option to save your calibration for an old 50mm lens and store another preset for an 85mm.

 The methods of saving your adjustments vary from one manufacturer to the next.
 We suggest you consult your manual to help you figure out the process.